dbrugne/donut/README.md

 **Tasks**

-- [ ] Restore user count on room cards on homepage and profile drawer
+- [x] Restore user count on room cards on homepage and profile drawer
+  - [x] Implement user count on room profile (pages)
+  - [x] Implement current user list on room profile (pages)
 - [ ] Sort room card by user count on homepage

 - History
 - [ ] View room history even when i was offline
+- [ ] Cleanup helper roomUsers/roomUsersId

 - Welcome message (donut default + custom by owner)

+- on to one

 - [ ] Add notification to owner/op when a user enter in room
 - [ ] Add mentions in room (highlight room user in messages)